-All, except the State Championship(pre-register only), have on-site registration 8:15-8:45 am the day of the tournament for a higher fee;
+All, except the State Championship(pre-register only a week prior to the event), have on-site registration 8:15-8:45 am the day of the tournament for a higher fee;

 All have no limit on the number of students that may represent that school, but team scores are figured on the top four players from a school based on their results that day.